 Knight: Heretic!
 My master will have your heads!

-There's no dialogue in Metal Slug, but you can still see the mooks chatting and laughing it up amongst themselves.
+- There's no dialogue in Metal Slug, but you can still see the mooks chatting and laughing it up amongst themselves.
 This is actually to your advantage, because they freak out when they see you coming, and that's vital time to kill them before they open fire.

-In Star Trek Online, it's possible to sneak up on enemies in story missions and listen to them talk amongst themselves.
+- In Star Trek Online, it's possible to sneak up on enemies in story missions and listen to them talk amongst themselves.
 Typically, it's plot relevant, such as pirates talking about what they'll do with their cut of the profits or so on; in others, it will contain foreshadowing about later missions in the story arc.
 However, in the mission "Under the Cover of Night", one of the Orion Syndicate members says to another, "I've got some things that will blow your mind.
 How does the unrated cut of Vulcan Love Slave VI sound?"
 Fans of Deep Space 9 are sure to recognize that as the name of a Holodeck program...